Amazing Spinach Salad with Sweet-Spicy Nuts, Apples, Feta and Bacon

-This really is the best spinach salad ever!
-Loaded with sweet + spicy nuts, apples, feta, and bacon, it is amazingly delicious.
+This really is the most amazing spinach salad ever!
+Loaded with sweet + spicy nuts, apples, feta, and bacon, it is a delicious showstopper.

 This is my most favorite salad.
 Ever, ever, ever.

 - crisp sweet apple slices

 - tangy feta cheese

 The combination of all those amazing, delicious ingredients is straight up incredible.

 The simple dressing